 - DO choose a local race if possible for your very first half.
 Reason for this is so that you can know the race route and train accordingly!
 My very first half marathon was a course that was full of hills.
 Had I not trained properly according to the race course, then it would have made for a very difficult race!

 - DO take good care of your sore muscles.
 You’re going to be sore and that’s okay!
 It’s how you handle your sore muscles that makes all the difference.
-In case you missed my blog with my top two secrets for taking care of your sore muscles, here is the link!
+In case you missed my blog “How Muscle Soreness is bringing Sexy Back” here is the link!

 Time to Run!

 Be on the lookout for races in your area!
-Heading into the fall season that’s when lots and lots of races happen.
+Fall season is when lots of races happen.
 Click here to go to USATF to search for races in your area!